-New report: How consumer organisations can maximise their impact in digital finance policy
+New report: How consumer organisations can maximise their impact in digital finance policy-making

 As financial technology rapidly evolves, and regulators race to keep up, an ever more complex web of policy instruments and actors within the digital finance policy space is formed.
 Within this web there are gaps, overlaps, and hidden threats, leaving consumers - all of us - at risk of harm.
 The lack of an established legal and regulatory framework presents challenges, while also offering an opportunity for consumer organisations to deeply integrate themselves within the policy-making process.